Section Navigation

 Uses the knowledge about data representation to understand how data is stored for long term use, the mediums that can be used, and how they are used.

-Memory, the CPU, and programming languages
+Memory, the CPU, and Programming Languages

 • How memory is used within a computer system